savonet/book/streaming.md

 Clocks in liquidsoap can be confusing.
 They are, however, central to the functioning of the internals while streaming data.
 Let's try to explain why they had to be introducted and how they are aasigned and used.
-For more details, the reader is invited to checkout our initial research paper, entitled [Liquidsoap: a High-Level Programming Language for Multimedia Streaming](https://www.liquidsoap.info/assets/docs/bbm10.pdf)
+For more details, the reader is invited to check out our initial research paper, entitled [Liquidsoap: a High-Level Programming Language for Multimedia Streaming](https://www.liquidsoap.info/assets/docs/bbm10.pdf)